zoom26042604/ynov-java-2025/README.md

 ### 3. Arrays

 Create a Java program that creates an array of integers and prints the elements of the array.
+- You can create an empty array with fixed length and put integers inside each index
+- or you can create and instance an array with values directly

-Add a class "Array" in the package.
+Add a class "Arrays" in the package.

-Use for and foreach loops to print the elements of the array.
+Use standard for and modern for loops to print the elements of the array.

 ### 4. Scanners